-GPA Applicants should have maintained an undergraduate grade-point average of in Professional Writing usually have an undergraduate major in English (at least
+GPA Applicants should have maintained an undergraduate grade-point average of transcripts.

 3.0 on a 4.0 scale, particularly in English courses.
+Applicants must submit in Professional Writing usually have an undergraduate major in English (atleast work experience, course work, or a combination of these.

-Undergraduate Major Applicants for the MA in English with an option work experience, course work, or a combination of these.
+Undergraduate Major Applicants for the MA in English with an option